danijuniordev/country-hangman/README.md

 - **ServiceAccountCredentials** Used to provide service account credentials for authentication with the Google Sheets API.
 - **os** Used to interact with the operating system.
 - **time** Used to manipulate time-related functions, such as delays and measuring time intervals.
-- **threading** Used to create and manage threads, enabling concurrent execution of tasks within the application.

 ## Google Cloud